Call for Proposals Closes February 13

 We are now accepting proposals for presentations relevant to professionals working with children under 5 years old (including the prenatal period) and their families.

-Submissions in English or Spanish will be considered for 1.5-Hour Field Presentations, 1.5-Hour Clinical Case Discussions, and Poster Presentations, particularly related to work in the following systems:
+Submissions in English or Spanish will be considered for 1.5-Hour Field Presentations, 1.5-Hour Clinical Case Discussions, and Poster Presentations.
+Proposed topics should align with one of the ZERO TO THREE Competencies for Prenatal to Age 5 Professionals™:

 The Annual Conference Audience